LeoV31/invoicing/README.md

     python manage.py generate_data
     ```

-    This command creates 10 investors and between 0 to 1 investment per investor per year since 2017 (ie. a maximum of 8 investments for 1 investor).
+    This command creates 10 investors.
+Each investor will have between 0 to 1 investment per year since 2017, resulting in a maximum of 8 investments per investor.

 - **Generate Bills**: